Can You Lose Your Salvation? A Critique of Calvinism's Answer

 And IF genuine Christians could truly fall away, it would be bad and lead to chaos, such as having to crucify Jesus over and over again.
 So thank God we can't.

 But I still don't think it's possible for a genuine believer to lose salvation - because "if they went out from us, they never really belonged to us."
 But if it is possible, it would only be by conscious, deliberate choice.
-So I do not think a believer who is concerned about their salvation has to be worried that they might end up backsliding or sinning their way into "losing salvation."
+So I do not think a believer has to worry that they might accidentally backslide into "losing salvation."

 A genuine believer might struggle - WILL STRUGGLE - but their life will be a slow, steady march towards the Lord, even though there will be twists and turns and setbacks.
 Their life will show fruit.
 It will show a tendency toward obedience, conviction when we sin, a desire to make things right with the Lord and to deepen our relationship with Him, a desire to live more and more like Christ.